All of our webinars, reports, podcast episodes, and other educational resources are available to the public at no cost.

 The Vicarious Trauma Toolkit – an Evidence-informed Resource for Organizations

-This webinar originally occurred on September 13th, 2018 Duration: 1.5 hours Vicarious trauma is an occupational challenge for forensic science professionals whose work entails continuous contact with victims of crime and violence, and the analysis of traumatic material.
-This webinar…
+← Back to Series This webinar originally occurred on September 13, 2018 Duration: 1.5 hours Overview Vicarious trauma is an occupational challenge for forensic science professionals whose work entails continuous contact with victims of crime and violence, and the analysis…

 Improving Sexual Assault Response within Special Populations Webinar Series